robertschmidt54/UnixTutorial_BCBWorkshop/README.md

 NZ_CP015121.1   RefSeq  region  1       3980886 .       +       .
 ID=NZ_CP015121.1:1..3980886;Dbxref=taxon:470;Is_circular=true;Name=ANONYMOUS;collected-by=USAMRIID;collection-date=2015;country=USA;gbkey=Src;genome=chromosome;mol_type=genomic DNA;nat-host=Homo sapiens;strain=ab736
 ```

-Let's go ahead and return to our top directory.
+Let's go ahead and return to our project directory: ```cd ..```.

-Now we need to get some data.
+Now we need to get some sequence data.
 We can make a new directory to contain all this data.
 Let's call it ```data```.
 Then change to that directory.
 I have taken the liberity of including a file containing the accession numbers of the data we need.
 In fact we saw it earlier in this tutorial it was SRR_Acc_List.txt.
 I have the contents here if you need it:
 ```
 SRR13275198
 SRR13275209